 (You eat the cake.)

-“Why did you eat that cake?
+“I can’t believe you ate that cake!!
 You have no self-discipline at all.
 No wonder you’re so fat.
-You’ll never lose weight because you never stick with your diet.”
+You’ll never lose weight because you never stick with anything.”

 Debbie Hampton, who blogs at https://www.thebestbrainpossible.com/ says: